 ‘Good night, Aunt Maggie,’ I say, before turning my bed-lamp off.

-I am sure I have forgotten something, but I just don’t remember what it is that I have forgotten.
-All I know is that something is nagging at me that I shouldn’t be here, that this place was dangerous.
+I am sure I have forgotten something, but I just don’t remember what it is.
+All I know is that something is nagging at me that I shouldn’t be here, that this place is dangerous.
 But where is this place?
 I am in the middle of a windswept field.
 The sky above looks pretty bleak.
 Gosh!
 What am I doing here?

 ‘Good morning,’ says a man, breaking into my thoughts about my whereabouts.

 I turn my head around to see a man wearing a tan suit.
 He looks vaguely familiar, though I can’t quite place him.